 Hydrogen is a much talked about way of storing renewable energy.
 Indeed the technology involved in first producing it, by electrolysing water with renewable energy and then using the hydrogen that is released to power gas turbines, is straightforward.
 The less straightforward aspect is storing hydrogen for any length of time because its escapes from even thick metal tanks quite easily.
 But it can be stored in large underground facilities similar to storage facilities used for natural gas.
 Indeed the UK has some considerable resources for doing this by mobilising existing or planned storage facilities.
 For example Centrica has been talking to the UK Government about using its old ('Rough') gas storage facility off the Yorkshire coast for hydrogen storage.
 This facility alone would store around 10 TWh of hydrogen energy, enough, on its own to power all of (current levels) of UK electricity supply for 4-5 days even if there was not a single kWh of anything else available.
+A disadvantage of hydrogen burned in conventional gas turbines is that NOx emissions are much higher compared to methane, unless that is, the hydrogen is used in fuel cells (where there are no NOx emissions).
+The cost of fuel cells is coming down quickly, although they are still a lot more expensive than gas turbines.
+On the other hand RWE in Germany has recently commissioned a 34 MW model of a new type of gas turbine designed specifically to burn 100 % hydrogen with much reduced NOx emissions.

-There could be advantages in converting hydrogen, as it is produced by electrolysis using renewable energy, into methane.
-This could be done by using carbon dioxide from the atmosphere add the carbon to produce methane (and hence it would be carbon neutral).
-The advantage of using the methane is that a given amount of storage space will store three times as much energy in the form of methane comped to hydrogen (with hydrogen having a lower volume energy density).
+Renewable Methane There could be advantages in converting hydrogen, as it is produced by electrolysis using renewable energy, into methane.
+This could be done by using carbon dioxide from the atmosphere to add to the carbon to produce methane (and hence it would be carbon neutral).
+The advantage of using the methane is that a) NOx emissions from burning methane are much more controllable than hydrogen on the basis of currently used technology and b) a given amount of storage space will store three times as much energy in the form of methane comped to hydrogen (with hydrogen having a lower volume energy density).

-One option that is being backed by some big energy interests is a sort of (potentially widely available) geothermal energy technology which can both provide, as is necessary, baseload power and also stored energy.
+Geothermal One option that is being backed by some big energy interests is a sort of (potentially widely available) geothermal energy technology which can both provide, as is necessary, power at any particular time, and also stored energy.
 This is 'Eavor', details of which can be seen at https://eavor.com/about.
 They are undertaking a demonstration project.
-This looks an exciting technology, which, if it can be made to work properly, should greatly advance prospects for a 100 oper cent renewable energy economy.
+This looks an exciting technology, which, if it can be made to work properly, should greatly advance prospects for a 100 per cent renewable energy economy.
+This is a 'closed loop' system which avoids problems associated with with systems that can cause minor earthquakes.